-- earns an "A-" or higher in each of the first four courses (12 hours) of graduate coursework in the DBU College of Education, - holds a Bachelor's degree from the DBU College of Education earned within the past five years with a cumulative GPA of 3.25 or higher, or - holds a Master's degree from DBU.
+- earns an "A-" or higher in each of the first four courses (12 hours) of graduate coursework in the DBU College of Education, or - holds a Bachelor's degree from the DBU College of Education earned within the past five years with a cumulative GPA of 3.25 or higher, or - holds a Master's degree from DBU.

-M.A. in Global Leadership Required Curriculum - 30 hours (excluding prerequisites)
+MA in Global Leadership Required Curriculum - 30 hours (excluding prerequisites)

+DISC 5302

+GSOM 6310

+MAGL 5330

+THEO 5313

+THEO 6305

+THEO 6306

+WORS 6303

-DISC 5302 Biblical Servant Leadership
+Biblical Servant Leadership

-GSOM 6310 Ministry Mentorship (S-L)
+Ministry Mentorship (S-L)

 Introduction to Missiology

 Applied Hermeneutics

-THEO 6305 Christian History and Heritage
+Christian History and Heritage

-THEO 6306 Systematic Theology
+Systematic Theology

+WORS 6303

-WORS 6303 Spiritual Formation and Worship
+Spiritual Formation and Worship

-Select three courses from M.A. in Global Leadership courses with approval of Academic Advisor.
+Select three courses from MA in Global Leadership courses with approval of Academic Advisor.

-Six (6) hours of the M.A. in Teaching Required Curriculum serve as electives for the M.A. in Global Leadership Required Curriculum.
+Six (6) hours of the MA in Teaching Required Curriculum serve as electives for the MA in Global Leadership Required Curriculum.

-M.A. in Teaching Required Curriculum - 30 hours (excluding prerequisites)
+MA in Teaching Required Curriculum - minimum 30 hours depending on choice of study plan (Excluding prerequisites)